simonhermann/base16-leaf-tomorrow-vscode-theme/README.md

 # Base16 **Leaf Tomorrow** Dark Theme for VSCode
+A less red and more green version of Base16 Tomorrow Dark+ Theme by Shurelia with some minor modifications in UI colors.
-Since Tomorrow felt too red to me, I replaced that color with a nice green.
+Since Tomorrow just felt too red to me, I replaced that color with a nice green.

 ![screenshot](./screenshot.gif)